-- the transfer is remunerated exclusively by shares issued by the absorbing company to the shareholders of the absorbed company (a cash payment not exceeding 10% is further tolerated); and - the unrealised capital gains remain exposed to a future taxation in Luxembourg.
+- the transfer is remunerated exclusively by shares issued by the absorbing company to the shareholders of the absorbed company (a cash payment not exceeding 10 per cent of the nominal value, or, if no nominal value exists, the accounting par value of the securities issued is further tolerated); and - the unrealised capital gains remain exposed to a future taxation in Luxembourg.

 In the case of an upstream merger, any gains realised by the parent company may be exempt under the conditions of the participation exemption.
-Should the condition in relation to the 12-month holding period not be fulfilled, the gain may nevertheless be exempt if the parent has held at least 10% in the absorbed subsidiary.
-At the level of the shareholders, the exchange of shares of the absorbed company against shares of the absorbing company is considered as a sale at fair market value of the shares of the absorbed company followed by the acquisition of the shares of the absorbing company, and thus generally triggers the realisation of hidden capital gains.
-However, a share-for-share exchange within a merger of EU-resident and Luxembourg companies will benefit from a tax neutral roll-over regime, unless the shareholders renounce such regime.
+Should the condition in relation to the 12-month holding period not be fulfilled, the gain may nevertheless be exempt if the parent has held at least 10 per cent in the absorbed subsidiary.
+At the level of the shareholders, the exchange of shares of the absorbed company against shares of the absorbing company is considered as a sale at fair market value of the shares of the absorbed company, followed by the acquisition of the shares of the absorbing company.
+This generally triggers the realisation of hidden capital gains.
+However, a share-for-share exchange within a merger of EU-resident and Luxembourg companies will benefit from a tax neutral rollover regime, unless the shareholders renounce to apply such regime.

-Post-acquisition, Luxembourg companies that are held at, directly or indirectly, at least 95% by another Luxembourg company, or a Luxembourg permanent establishment of a non-resident company limited by share capital that is subject to a tax that corresponds to the Luxembourg corporate income tax, may further opt for a fiscal consolidation regime for the purposes of income taxes.
-When Luxembourg companies have common EU/EEA parent company, an horizontal consolidation is also available.
-Under certain circumstances, the 95% threshold may be reduced to 75% by the Ministry of Finances.
+Post-acquisition, Luxembourg share capital companies that are held at, directly or indirectly, at least 95 per cent by another Luxembourg company, or a Luxembourg permanent establishment of a non-resident company limited by share capital that is subject to a tax that corresponds to the Luxembourg corporate income tax, may further opt for a fiscal consolidation regime for the purposes of income taxes.
+When Luxembourg companies have common EU/EEA parent company, a horizontal consolidation is also available.
+Under certain circumstances, the 95 per cent threshold may be reduced to 75 per cent by the Ministry of Finances.
 During the fiscal consolidation, which is granted for a period of at least five years, taxable results of the members are offset against those of the parent company.